apnadkarni/blt/man/htext.rst

 VARIABLES
 ---------

-The following global Tcl variables are maintained when an **htext** file is parsed.
+The following global TCL variables are maintained when an **htext** file is parsed.

 **htext(widget)**